-In the three months to December, the jobless rate fell for residents (3.0 percent from 3.1 percent) and citizens (3.0 percent from 3.2 percent).
+In the first quarter, the jobless rate fell for residents (2.8 percent from 3 percent in the December quarter) and was unchanged for citizens (3.0 percent).

 Total employment declined by 2,100, after a seasonal increase in the preceding quarter.
 The decline occurred in construction ( -5,900 from -5,700 in the prior quarter) and manufacturing (-4,300 from -1,300), largely due to fewer Work Permit Holders.
 In contrast, employment in services increased by 7.900 (from 18,200).